Whyu9-9/RemindMe/README.md

 # RemindMe
 Reminder Medication (RemindMe) Android Application<br>
-This Application brought to you by Praktikum 1
+This Application brought to you by Praktikum Progmob Kelompok 1